Camille Pissarro's early years

 Pissarro tended to concentrate on the painting of traditional villages, fields and markets and the events of Pontoise and Eragny sur Epte.
 While he painted the modern cities of Paris, Rouen, Dieppe, and Le Havre in his late career (from 1893-1903), he was most associated with Pontoise and Eragny sur Epte and the paintings of peasants and rural workers.

-In the last years of his life, Pissarro divided his time between Paris, Rouen, and his home in Eragny.
-When Camille Pissarro died on November 13, 1903, at age 73, at a time when he had finally started to gain public recognition.
-Today, his work can be found in some of the most important museums and private collections throughout the world.
+In the last years of his life, Pissarro divided his time between Paris, Rouen, and his Eragny home.
+Camille Pissarro died on November 13, 1903, at age 73, at a time when he had finally started to gain public recognition.
+Today, his work can be found in some of the most important museums including the National Gallery London, the Metropolitan Museum of Art in New York, and the Philadelphia Museum of Art as well as in private collections throughout the world.

 Request an online appraisal of your Camille Pissarro piece from Dr. Lori.